-There are new condo buildings going up all the time in Toronto and the surrounding area and many of them advertise that more than half of the units are sold before a single wall goes up.
+There are new condo buildings going up all the time in most big cities and and many of them advertise that more than half of the units are sold before a single wall goes up.
 Whether you're looking at Toronto real estate or a property in the downtown core there are many advantages to buying a pre-construction condo.
 But there are risks as well and you need to know what you're getting into before you sign the final papers with the developers.
 Here are some of the main pros and cons when it comes to buying your next home before it's even built.

 If you are looking for a deal with your condo purchase and don't have a solid move-in date in mind, than a pre-construction property could be just for you.
 Developers need to sell at least half to as many as ninety percent of the units in the building before starting the project in order to secure their building loan.
 So, they offer properties at a discount to the first buyers as an incentive to get those homes sold as soon as possible.
 When compared to a comparable just finished condo, you might be saving as much as one quarter of the price.